Indonesia has a visa on arrival that costs 500.000 IDR (~33$). It is a simple and convenient option to enter the country.

 Once you pay, eVOA is issued immediately.

-The system in place does not have any human verification in place and is fully automated.
+The system in place does not include any human verification and is fully automated.
 Think of it more like a payment portal for the entry permit (stamp) you will receive at the border.

 It’s quite different to how, say, the Vietnam e-visa works where your application is checked and approved before you get your visa.

-Extending eVOA is simple and straightforward, and takes less than 5 minutes and a few clicks on the Molina website.
+Extending eVoA is simple, and takes less than 5 minutes and a few clicks on the Molina website.